wavefrontHQ/docs/pages/doc/csp_area_differences.md

 To generate API tokens for service accounts and to manage the API tokens in your Operations for Applications organization, you need the **Accounts** permission.

 When your service is onboarded to VMware Cloud services and you want to access the Operations for Applications REST API, you need a VMware Cloud services **access token**.
-To get such as token, you can:
+To get such a token, you can:

 * Generate a VMware Cloud services API token associated with your user account and exchange it for an access token.